d3borah/debs_learning_spark/README.md

 * .reduce()
 * .collect()
-  * *send RDD too driver. in many cases the RDD is too big to collect(), and is instead written out, or use .take() instead*
+  * *send RDD too driver as Array. in many cases the RDD is too big to collect(), and is instead written out, or use .take() instead.
+Can also apply a map first if provided a map function*
 * .take(num)
 * .first()
 * .count()